G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

         *   **Step 4.2 (DONE):** Update the dependencies of `useCallback` hooks (like `handlePause`, `handlePlay`, `setIsPlayingWithLog`) and `useEffect` hooks (like the rAF loop, boundary checks) to correctly use the state variables and setters obtained from `usePlaybackState`.
 Ensured logic uses the new state source.
         *   **Step 4.3 (DONE):** Thoroughly tested playback, pause, scrubbing, and boundary interactions after Step 4.2.
 Resolved bugs related to reset logic, video/image consistency, and paused frame display.
     *   **Rationale:** This hyper-incremental approach isolates changes to minimize risk and make debugging easier.
-3.  **Extract Player Controls Component (Next Focus):** Create a dedicated `PlayerControls.tsx` component to handle the rendering of UI elements like the play/pause button, scrubber bar, time display, fullscreen button, etc. The main component will pass necessary state and callbacks as props.
+3.  **Extract Player Controls Component (COMPLETED):** Created a dedicated `PlayerControls.tsx` component to handle the rendering of UI elements like the play/pause button, scrubber bar, time display, fullscreen button, etc. The main component passes necessary state and callbacks as props.
     *   **Goal:** Improve JSX readability, create a dedicated location for UI controls, and facilitate adding future controls (speed, resolution).
-    *   **Incremental UI Component Extraction (In Progress):**
+    *   **Incremental UI Component Extraction:**
         *   **Step 1 (DONE):** Extracted `PlayPauseButton.tsx` - A simple button to toggle play/pause state.
         *   **Step 2 (DONE):** Extracted `LockButton.tsx` - A button to toggle position locking for the controls overlay.
         *   **Step 3 (DONE):** Extracted `TrimToggleButton.tsx` - A button to toggle trim mode (scissors/check icon).